 Doris Marie Southern, 83, of Andrews passed away on Thursday, June 6, 2019 in Midland.

-To send flowers in memory of Doris Marie Southern, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Doris Marie Southern, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate her life at 11:00 AM Saturday, June 8, 2019 at McNett Funeral Home Chapel in Andrews.
 The family will receive friends from 6 – 8 PM on Friday at the funeral home.
 Cremation is under the personal care of McNett Funeral Home, and inurnment of cremated remains will be in the Andrews West Cemetery.
 Please visit www.mcnettfuneralhome.com for obituary information, visitation and service details, and family pictures and videos.